How to Quiet Your Noisy Refrigerator In 8 Easy Steps

 • Loose items that may rattle against each other.

-Your eyes can detect problems your ears heard.
+Your eyes can detect problems your ears hear.
 Use visual clues to continue isolating the origin.

 How to Quiet Your Noisy Refrigerator

 A constantly humming, buzzing or rattling refrigerator can drive anyone crazy.
-In my experience, a noisy fridge not only causes annoyance but could signal problems with the appliance.
+In my experience, a noisy fridge not only annoys but could signal problems with the appliance.
 Fortunately, there are several effective DIY fixes to help silence a loud refrigerator.

 One of the most common reasons for persistent refrigerator noise is incorrect levelling.
 If the fridge is tilted or unbalanced, it can vibrate and cause loud hums or rattles.
 Properly levelling the refrigerator helps stabilize it and reduces noise-causing vibrations.